hyperfastingleton/hyperfastingleton.github.io/source/progress/index.md

 </div>
 {% endraw %}

-A significant victory for Ingleton has been us being able to secure the **Ingleton viaduct** as the route by which we can join up the two cabinets and unite the two sides of the rivers.
+A significant victory for Ingleton has been securing the **Ingleton viaduct** as the route by which we can join up the two cabinets and unite the two sides of the rivers.

 ## Village centre

-The village centre repesents about 1000 houses and has been split into "zones".
+The village centre represents about 1000 houses and has been split into "zones".

 ![The Ingleton village centre "Zones"](/zones.jpg)